Best heavy bottomed saucepan for sweet making on gas hob

 To make the pan nonstick, a Ti-Ceramic coating is used.
 The end result is a silky smooth surface that prevents anything from sticking to it.
 You don’t need to use butter or oil as an essential base to cook anymore.
 It is also PTHE, PFOA, and PFOS free.

-Often times, we need to make a small quantity of Candy or sugar for just one dessert.
-Saucepans on the bigger side can become a hassle in these cases and smaller becomes the way to go.
+Oftentimes, we need to make a small quantity of Candy or sugar for just one dessert.
+Saucepans on the bigger side can become a hassle in these cases and smaller ones become the way to go.
 The Anolon Nouvelle Copper Saucepan is not only smaller but is also taller than it is wide.
-This makes taking thermometer readings a breeze even if you use them on gas hob.
+This makes taking thermometer readings a breeze even if you use them on a gas hob.

 What makes this Saucepan stand apart from the rest is in the construction of its base.
 The base is chiefly made out of copper which is layered between Aluminum and magnetic stainless steel.
 This allows the pan to heat up extremely quickly and efficiently.
 It is hard anodized and it is compatible with stoves of all kinds, even induction stoves owing to the stainless steel at the bottom.
 The nonstick coating is triple-layered.
 It is also safe to be used with steel utensils.
 The lid is made out of stainless steel which makes it safe for use in ovens for up to 500 degrees Fahrenheit.

 The stainless steel handle is attached to the pan with flat rivet technology, making it safe for dishwashers.
 And it also comes with a lifetime warranty.